How Alternators Work

 Because the consequences can be significant, you do not want to ignore problems with your vehicle’s alternator.
 After all, if the alternator fails, you may find yourself stranded somewhere you would rather not be.
 You may also cause additional damage to your vehicle by putting off essential alternator repairs.

-If your alternator fails, you probably need to replace it.
-You can, however, take certain steps to keep your vehicle’s alternator in tip-top shape.
+If your it fails, you probably need to replace the alternator.
+You can, however, take certain steps to keep this part in tip-top shape.

 By watching for common problems, you know when to repair or replace your alternator.
 If something goes wrong, you need high-quality components and the right tools to achieve success.
 Take a look at your alternator today.
 If you find a problem and need any parts or tools, stop by your local AutoZone.